leosanjit10/customer-churn-prediction-/README.md

 images/confusion_matrix.png

-**Insight:** The model correctly classified the majority of customers and achieved an overall accuracy of 82.19%.
+**Insight:** The Logistic Regression model correctly classified the majority of customers and achieved an overall accuracy of 82.19%.

 ---

 ## Business Impact

-The analysis identified key factors contributing to customer churn.
-By focusing on long-term contract adoption, customer onboarding, technical support services, and targeted retention campaigns, the company can improve customer retention and reduce revenue loss.
+The analysis identified several key drivers of customer churn.
+By focusing on contract upgrades, customer onboarding, pricing strategies, payment preferences, online security adoption, and technical support services, the company can improve retention rates and reduce revenue loss.

 ---